 All the properties I saw are in the newer part of Juan Dolio, traveling east along the beach from the more established section of town.
 This newer area is where a brand-new film studio is being built, along with one of the biggest shopping malls in the Caribbean.

 Later that night, after viewing these properties, I sat on the balcony of my hotel room, sipping Dominican rum and watching the soft Caribbean moonlight play across water and the fine white sands.
 Another perfect moment…

 I tell you more about this part of the island, and give full details on all the properties mentioned, in the current issue of International Living magazine.

-Editor’s Note: Learn more about the Dominican Republic and other countries in IL’s daily postcard e-letter.
-Sign up here for these free daily postcards and we’ll send you a FREE REPORT on the Dominican Republic.
+Learn more about the Dominican Republic and other countries in our daily postcard e-letter.